hyperobjects/doc2mp3/README.md

 Depending on document size, the mp3 may take a few minutes before it is playable.

-NOTE: be sure to place doc2mp3.py in the same directory as the file that you wish to convert to an mp3.
+<b>NOTE:</b> be sure to place doc2mp3.py in the same directory as the file that you wish to convert to an mp3.

 Languages currently supported:
  af: Afrikaans